craftingcity/The-Known-World/Prenotes Aug 23 23.md

 Harvord shared information regarding another Baron, [[Baron Avory]], who supposedly has a major interest in Daelith, as well as requesting that you "deal" with a group of [[Beasts Righteous]] occupying an outpost nearby.

-Upon your decline, the [[Baron Harvord]] simply dismissed you to your personal businesses.
+Upon your decline, the [[Baron Harvord]] simply dismissed you to your personal businesses without further imposition.
 As you travel quickly away from the disturbing settlement, with the morning sun cresting into the sky, I put the question to you, what do you do?

 ### What does the World Know?

+Today is the 26th of Resowing, and I'm looking to the players for major direction; prepare to improv.

 ### What happened?